ajvanderhorst/PhysicsCapstoneGW/Classes.md

 # Class Materials, Slides & Grading Rubrics

 _These class materials and grading rubrics have been changed for general use outside of one particular university.
-The group discussions are typically for groups of 3 students._
+The slides of classes can be accessed by clicking on the class numbers._

 **[Class 1](Slides/Class01.pptx)**
 * Group discussion about Capstone Experiences, followed by a discussion of the department's Capstone Experience.